A Survey for Federated Learning Evaluations: Goals and Measures: Federated Learning Evaluation Measures

-\item \textbf{[\textit{Model Security}] Backdoor Attacks}: \textit{Backdoor attacks} aim to control an FL model's prediction for an attacker-chosen subtask \cite{pmlr-v108-bagdasaryan20a}.
+\textbf{[\textit{Model Security}] Backdoor Attacks.} \textit{Backdoor attacks} aim to control an FL model's prediction for an attacker-chosen subtask \cite{pmlr-v108-bagdasaryan20a}.
 Specifically, such attacks can cause a backdoored FL model to misclassify a data sample to an attacker-chosen label.
 In facial recognition applications, this could allow an attacker to generate a fake ID, posing significant security risks.
 Different from Byzantine attacks, backdoor attacks aim to modify the model's behavior on a small portion of data without affecting the overall prediction accuracy significantly.
-Hence, backdoor attacks can be particularly challenging to detect since they often do not show up during normal FL evaluation and testing procedures. \end{itemize}
+Hence, backdoor attacks can be particularly challenging to detect since they often do not show up during normal FL evaluation and testing procedures.

-It is worth noting that a research paper on FL usually defends against only partial attacks from the above list.
-Meanwhile, some common assumptions would be made for potential adversaries:
+\textbf{Threat Model.} It is worth noting that a research paper on FL usually defends against only partial attacks from the above list.
+It is essential to first define what are the threats (\ie, the threat model) before analyzing the security \& privacy.
+Typically, the following assumptions would be made for potential adversaries:

-\begin{itemize} \item \textbf{Security Definition}: The security definition basically defines the degree of honesty of participants.
+\begin{itemize} \item Security Definition: The security definition defines the degree of honesty of participants.
 Generally, two types of security definitions are used in FL studies: \begin{itemize} \item \textit{Honest But Curious (Semi-Honest)}: The honest but curious setting, also known as semi-honest, assumes that the participants strictly adhere to the pre-defined protocol but attempt to learn as much information as possible from the received messages.
 This setting is commonly considered in security and privacy analyses presented in FL papers.

 \item \textit{Malicious}: The malicious participants will not strictly follow the pre-defined protocol, and take any action to achieve their goal.
 To model malicious behavior during joint model training in FL, it is necessary to consider the specific threats that need to be protected against.
 However, defending against such parties is challenging, and only a few FL studies have considered them. \end{itemize}